Keyj33k/htkit/DOCS/INSTALLATION.md

     ```

 3) Now you need to install the needed python modules/requirements
-    - Change path to the Hunter-Toolkit Directory:
+    - Change path to the Hunter-Toolkit directory:

     ```
     cd Hunter-Toolkit/req/